MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#others">:open_file_folder: [<b><i>Full List of Others</i></b>]</a>.

+- Foundation Model Transparency Reports. [[paper]](https://arxiv.org/abs/2402.16268)
+  - Rishi Bommasani, Kevin Klyman, Shayne Longpre, Betty Xiong, Sayash Kapoor, Nestor Maslej, Arvind Narayanan, Percy Liang.
+  - Key Word: Foundation Model; Transparency; Policy Alignment.
+  - <details><summary>Digest</summary> The paper proposes Foundation Model Transparency Reports as a means to ensure transparency in the development and deployment of foundation models, drawing inspiration from social media transparency reporting practices.
+Recognizing the societal impact of these models, the paper aims to institutionalize transparency early in the industry's development.
+It outlines six design principles for these reports, informed by the successes and failures of social media transparency efforts, and utilizes 100 transparency indicators from the Foundation Model Transparency Index.
+The paper also examines how these indicators align with transparency requirements of six major government policies, suggesting that well-crafted reports could lower compliance costs by aligning with regulatory standards across jurisdictions.
+The authors advocate for foundation model developers to regularly publish transparency reports, echoing recommendations from the G7 and the White House.

 - Regulation Games for Trustworthy Machine Learning. [[paper]](https://arxiv.org/abs/2402.03540)
   - Mohammad Yaghini, Patty Liu, Franziska Boenisch, Nicolas Papernot.
   - Key Word: Specification; Game Theory; AI Regulation.